suleymanarslan/notebook/logbook.md

 ## 2010

-I struggled a lot to find a place to stay in Izmir and afford food.
+* I struggled a lot to find a place to stay in Izmir and afford food.
 I slept in a couch in the resting room in the library of the school, had a few fights with security (library manager sent them to remove me) and ended up with two investigations.

+* I didn't have an income and stayed in government dormitory; small rooms packed with 6 students.
+The dorm provided food tickets that was only enough for two meals a day, and only rice & salad excluding weekends.
+I had same food, rice and salad for months, got really skinny, sometimes felt quite hungry and couldn't fall in sleep because of my empty stomach.
+I remember not being able to sleep for almost 40 hours, and feeling very stressed in general.

 ## 2009